-The rentable floor area is \sim 39,442 sf [3,664 sm] on the 15th floor The rentable floor area is \sim 40,017 sf [3,717 sm] on the 16th floor c.
+The rentable floor area is ~39,442 sf [3,664 sm] on the 15th floor c.
 Building Considerations

+The rentable floor area is ~40,017 sf [3,717 sm] on the 16th floor

 The difference in these two measurements accounts for all existing core elements: structure, washrooms, elevators, stairs and vertical ducting shafts, etc. The useable area is defined by MaRS to be 2,840 sm per floor, and this will accommodate the required space program plus non-assignable space.